electrode-io/car-buying/instructions.md

     <Route path="/dealer-transactions" component={DealerTransactions} />
   ```

- -  Your app is not complete and you should be able to update and create transactions and negotiations.
+ -  Your app is now complete and you should be able to update and create transactions and negotiations.